take –

 Conjunction + Adverb

-Lingual the opposite Existential Group of South African countriesthat –
+Lingual the opposite Existential Groups to South African countriesthat –

 👑 that /ðæt/